aiven/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

 :::important
 Custom cloud configuration in Aiven is an
 [early availability feature](/docs/platform/concepts/beta_services).
-You cover the costs associated with building and maintaining your custom cloud: payments for your integrated AWS infrastructure and Aiven services within the custom cloud.
+You cover the costs associated with building and maintaining your custom cloud payments for your integrated AWS infrastructure and Aiven services within the custom cloud.
 :::